Gen Shoji: Kashima Antlers

 In the 2012 season, Shoji continued to remain on the substitute bench, as Iwamasa and Aoki were the first choice centre–backs.
-It wasn't until on 24 March 2012 when he made his first appearance of the season, coming on as a 76th-minute substitute, in a 2–0 loss against Sanfrecce Hiroshima.
-A month later, Shoji made his first start of the season, playing in the centre–back position, as he helped Kashima Antlers beat Hokkaido Consadole Sapporo in the J.League Group Stage.
+On 24 March 2012 he made his first appearance of the season, coming on as a 76th-minute substitute in a 2–0 loss against Sanfrecce Hiroshima.
+A month later, Shoji made his first start of the season, playing in the centre–back position, as he helped Kashima Antlers beat Hokkaido Consadole Sapporo in the J.League group stage.
 Over the season, Shoji then played in different positions, such as, defensive midfield, left–back and right–back, but most of them were substitute.
-It wasn't until on 8 September 2012 when he scored his first Kashima Antlers’ goal, in a 7–1 win against University of Tsukuba in the second round of the Emperor's Cup.
+On 8 September 2012 he scored his first Kashima Antlers’ goal, in a 7–1 win against University of Tsukuba in the second round of the Emperor's Cup.
 Two months later on 3 November 2012, Shoji started in the left–back position for the J.League Cup Final against Shimizu S-Pulse and played 83 minutes before being substituted, as Kashima Antlers won 2–1, his first title of his career.
 After the match, Manager Jorginho evaluated his performance.
 At the end of the 2012 season, he went on to make eighteen appearances and scoring once in all competitions.

 In the 2013 season, Shoji made his first appearance of the season, coming on as a 77th-minute substitute, in a 3–2 win against Vegalta Sendai on 9 March 2013.
 However, his first team opportunities was limited, due to competitions from Iwamasa, Aoki and new signing, Takanori Maeno.
 Despite this, Shoji made his first league start, starting the whole game, in a 3–2 win against FC Tokyo on 25 May 2013.
 By June, he suffered a meniscus damage while training and was sidelined for four months, eventually ruling him out for the rest of the season.
 Despite this, Shoji went on to make five appearances for the side at the end of the 2013 season.